This is not a normal season or transfer window, so this will not be your usual Serie A preview for the 2020-21 campaign.

 First five fixtures: Sampdoria (h), Roma (a), Napoli (h), Crotone (a), Verona (h)

-IN: Arthur (Barcelona), Kulusevski (Parma), Correia (Man City), McKennie (Schalke), L Pellegrini (Cagliari)
+IN: Arthur (Barcelona), Kulusevski (Parma), Correia (Man City), McKennie (Schalke), Morata (Atletico Madrid), Hajdari (Basel)

-OUT: Pjanic (Barcelona), Matuidi (Inter Miami), Higuain (Inter Miami), Perin (Genoa), Muratore (Reggiana)
+OUT: Pjanic (Barcelona), Matuidi (Inter Miami), Higuain (Inter Miami), Perin (Genoa), Muratore (Reggiana), Luca Pellegrini (Genoa), Pjaca (Genoa), Moreno (Man City)

 The Biancocelesti come into this season on the back of a record-breaking 2019-20, in which they qualified for the Champions League for the first time in over a decade.
 So it’s encouraging that the club have managed to keep hold of their star players, while also looking to strengthen the squad in a sensible manner.
 A move for David Silva collapsed through no fault of their own, though they eventually avoided a similar fate after extended talks for Vedat Muriqi and Mohamed Fares, who will fill positions that Lazio desperately need quality in.
 The question - taking into account that they over-achieved - is whether the team can sustain the success they achieved last year.